community-led-design/kit/src/collections/case-studies/being-studio-co-design-case-study.md

 ## Impact

 Co-design with BEING Studio artists provided an opportunity for them to playfully explore and lead the discussion around their vision for the hybrid online/in-person future of BEING.
 A significant impact of the co-design was having artists realise and communicate that they were interested in teaching workshops, both online and in-person.
-It was also pointed out by BEING facilitators that some of the artists who were typically more quiet were able to share more than usual during the sessions.
+In addition, BEING facilitators noted that some artists who were usually tended to be quiet shared more than usual during the co-design sessions.

 Some other significant impacts include: